 • Sound understanding of information technology, with experience in applying Microsoft Office (Word, Excel, and PowerPoint) as a minimum skill set.

-• Proven analytical, conceptual, organization, multitasking, and problem-solving
+• Good analytical, conceptual, organization, multitasking, and problem-solving skills

 • Highly motivated to learn and develop new skills, keen to bring in own ideas;